Agarrovi1/FetchRewardsEvents/README.md

 # FetchRewardsEvents

-An app that utilizes the [SeatGeeks API](https://platform.seatgeek.com/) to search events and you can favorite them as well.
+An app that utilizes the [SeatGeeks API](https://platform.seatgeek.com/) to search events and you can persist them as well.

 # Instructions:
 1. Clone the app